aessakine/MVA-RL-Assignment/README.md

 The patient's immune system is simulated via a system of deterministic non-linear equations.

-The goals is to:
-  - Develop an `Agent` class that conforms to the protocol defined in `interface.py`.
+The goals is to write the 'train.py' script to develop an `Agent` class that conforms to the protocol defined in `interface.py`.
 This class should encapsulate the functionality for your agent, including the ability to:
   - Decide on actions based on observations from the environment.
   - Save what it has learned to disk.
   - Load a previously saved model for further inference or evaluation.